fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_2.md

 The pytest.ini file is optional.
 It contains project-wide pytest configuration.
 There should be at most only one of these in your project.
 It can contain directives that change the behavior of pytest, such as setting up a list of options that will always be used.
-You’ll learn all about pytest.ini in Chapter 6, Configuration, on page 115.
+You’ll learn all about pytest.ini in Lab 6, Configuration, on page 115.

 The conftest.py file is also optional.
 It is considered by pytest as a “local plugin”